Activate portal features that meet patient needs

-There’s a lot that health care practices can do today to improve the records request process and reduce the burden on consumers, providers, and care teams.
-Integrating records requests into your patient portal is a win-win — it increases patient satisfaction, saves time, and reduces hassle for providers, administrators, and other practice staff.
+There’s a lot that health care practices can do today to improve the records request process and reduce the burden on consumers, clinicians, and care teams.
+Integrating records requests into your patient portal is a win-win — it increases patient satisfaction, saves time, and reduces hassle for clinicians, administrators, and other practice staff.

 Chapter 2 Recap

-Take advantage of patient portal features to improve communication and create value for patients and providers.
+Take advantage of patient portal features to improve communication and create value for patients and clinicians.

 - Allow online booking and prescription refills